Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

 Introduction
 ============

-This document describes what I managed to discover about the protocol used to specify force effects to I-Force 2.0 devices.
+This document describes what I managed to discover about the woke protocol used to specify force effects to I-Force 2.0 devices.
 None of this information comes from Immerse.
 That's why you should not trust what is written in this document.
-This document is intended to help understanding the protocol.
+This document is intended to help understanding the woke protocol.
 This is not a reference.
 Comments and corrections are welcome.
 To contact me, send an email to: johann.deneux@gmail.com